 To support online discussion and peer assistance, we built a forum.
 We built off of Drupal Core’s Forum module and extended it to include an area accessible only to facilitators with a custom module.

 We customized the forum further by disabling threaded comments, as that structure did not work well for the teachers using the site.
 However, in doing so we learned of a longstanding issue with Drupal and comments in which converting threaded comments to a flat structure risks deleting the nested comments.
 In response, we ported the Flat Comments module to Drupal 8.

 Even with faceted search and thoughtful categorization, the number of resources and discussions on the site can be overwhelming.
 We created a Drupal 8 version of the Backpack module that allows teachers to save pages to their “backpack.”

 These backpacks can either be private or shared with other members.
 Curating specific lists is another way teachers can share knowledge with one another.

 You can download and use the Backpack module on your Drupal site at https://github.com/agaric/bookmark

-While a custom site was more advantageous than an email list or Facebook group, the reality is that most teachers’ daily routine does not include visiting teacherswithguts.com In order to keep users engaged they needed a way to know when relevant activity was taking place.
+While a custom site was more advantageous than an email list or Facebook group, the reality is that most teachers’ daily routine does not include visiting teacherswithguts.org.
+In order to keep teachers engaged they needed a way to know when relevant activity was taking place.

-We built a notification system, configurable by each user, so that they could be emailed about activity pertinent to their work.
-Users can choose to receive the following notifications:
+We built a notification system, configurable by each teacher, so that they could be emailed about activity pertinent to their work.
+Teachers can choose to receive the following notifications:

 With an onboarding process much improved from their previous site, plus the ability to bulk invite users, TWiG was able to sign up over 700 teachers when the site launched in 2016.
-We’ve continued to improve the site to increase participation and surface useful metrics for site administrators.
+We’ve continued to improve the site to increase participation and surface useful metrics for site administrators and researchers.